 5. Save

-Even if you have a modify password set up, other users can still open your file in read-only mode and save it somewhere else.
+While a Modify/Read-Only Password adds an extra layer of protection, users may still attempt to open your file in read-only mode and save it elsewhere.
 Although this method requires a bit of VBA knowledge, you can use the code below to prevent users from copying your workbook.

 Sub LocationCheck ()